Safety scandals give foreign dairies a boost in China

 They are lured by a projected 10 percent annual growth and by Chinese consumers’ willingness to pay a nice premium for foreign brands as they remain wary of local brands’ safety records.

-Just last week, China’s top-selling dairy firm Inner Mongolia Yili Industrial Group Co recalled six months’ worth of one brand of infant formula after government tests found it was tainted with mercury, a heavy metal that can cause neural damage if ingested.
+Just last week, China’s top-selling dairy firm Inner Mongolia Yili Industrial Group Co recalled six months’ worth of one brand of infant formula after government tests found it was tainted with mercury, a heavy metal that can cause neural damage if ingested [ID:nL3E8HF0MP].

 As if on cue, Danish-Swedish dairy group Arla announced on Friday it would pay 1.7 billion Danish crowns ($289 million) for what amounts to a 6 percent stake in Yili’s main competitor, China Mengniu Dairy Co, a deal that will also enable it to expand the Arla brand in China.